ARTIST-Association/ARTIST/docs/tutorial_distributed_raytracing.rst

 Further Information
 -------------------
-Currently the heliostat-raytracing parallelisation with DDP parallelizes over the ``number_of_rays`` which is set in the ``lightsource``.
+Currently the heliostat-raytracing parallelization with DDP parallelizes over the ``number_of_rays`` which is set in the ``lightsource``.
 During the initialization of the ``HeliostatRayTracer``, a ``DistortionsDataset`` is set up.
 This dataset is later handed to a sampler and a data loader that distribute individual parts of the dataset among the distributed ranks.
 The ``DistortionsDataset`` samples ray distortions according to the parameters in the ``lightsource``.
 In the end the dataset contains a tuple of ray distortions in the east and up direction.
-If we inspect one element of the dataset tuple for example ``distortions_e`` (and everything is the same for ``distortions_u```), we see that it is a multi-dimensional tensor of shape (``number_of_rays``, number of facets, number of surface points per facet).
+If we inspect one element of the dataset tuple for example ``distortions_e`` (and everything is the same for ``distortions_u```), we see that it is a multi-dimensional tensor of shape (number of rays, number of facets, number of surface points per facet).
 This means for each surface point on each facet we sample 5 different ray distortions.
-As defined in the ``DistortionsDataset``, the length of the dataset alwways equals to ``number_of_rays``.
+As defined in the ``DistortionsDataset``, the length of the dataset always equals to ``number_of_rays``.
 The dataset is split by the sampler and loader along this dimension.
 If ``number_of_rays`` is only one, the dataset cannot be split, all rays go to rank zero, even if you parallelize with four ranks. rank one to three will be idle.
 If the ``number_of_rays`` is greater or equal the world size, all ranks will receive data.